 The unfateful night of Sunday 14 April 1912, which witnessed the death of more than 1,500 passengers and crew in the North Atlantic Ocean, still haunts us.

 The RMS Titanic was a vessel unlike any.
 Sleek and designed to perfection, the most noteworthy feature of the ship was its imperviousness to sinking.
 Many prominent people of the time died, including the ship’s architect, Thomas Andrews, Businessman Benjamin Guggenheim, Macy department store owners Isidor Straus and Ida Straus and the wealthiest passenger onboard, John Jacob Astor IV and his pregnant wife Madeleine, the inheritor of the whole Astor fortune.

 However, these verbal anecdotes and visual representations cannot change the emotions and sentiments that must have coursed through the people whose lives came to an abrupt end on that day.
 As per investigations, first-class passengers went on lifeboats first, followed by the second class, and last was the third-class passengers, the ordinary people who lost their lives.

-The tragic story of the iconic ship was once again in the limelight recently when a letter written by one of the victims of the Titanic disaster has sold for a record-breaking price at auction.
+The tragic story of the iconic ship was once again in the limelight recently when a letter written by one of the victims of the Titanic disaster sold for a record-breaking price at an auction.

 This was the last-known letter written on board by a victim, describing the life inside the most luxurious liner of that time, days before its tragic destiny.

 However, the other side of the Titanic story is inspiring.
 The stories of those who survived, roughly 700 people, including the wife of It’serson.